agarbuno/agarbuno.github.io/index.md

 <div align="justify">

-Currently I am an <a
-href="https://faculty.itam.mx/facultad/108727-alfredo-garbuno-inigo">assistant
-professor</a> at Instituto Tecnológico Autónomo de México (ITAM).
+Currently I am the academic director of the Msc in Data Science and an <a href="https://faculty.itam.mx/facultad/108727-alfredo-garbuno-inigo">assistant professor</a> at Instituto Tecnológico Autónomo de México (ITAM).
 I teach courses for the Department of Statistics and the masters programme in Data Science at ITAM.

-I collaborate on the project of the Climate Modeling Alliance
-<a href="https://clima.caltech.edu/">(CliMA)</a>, in which I am contributing
-towards Data Assimilation and Uncertainty Quantification for complex simulators as the ones encountered in climate modeling and broad engineering applications.
-My research interests gravitate around Bayesian inverse problems, nonparametric inference, stochastic processes, and numerical analysis.
+My research interests gravitate around Bayesian inverse problems, data assimilation, nonparametric Bayesian methods, stochastic processes, and stochastic differential equations.
+Part of my research has been developed and incorporated on the project of the Climate Modeling Alliance <a href="https://clima.caltech.edu/">(CliMA)</a>.
+My contribution in the project is aimed towards data assimilation and uncertainty quantification for complex simulators.
+This is a very common endeavor that can be encountered in broad engineering applications.

 <!---I am driven by large scale applications of mathematical models, often
 encountered in numerical optimisation and pattern recognition tasks as in